dagbdagb/juniper-ztp/README.md

 ## ZTP upgrading Juniper EX2300 and EX3400

-The purpose of this repo is to enable ZTP-installing Junos on EX2300/EX3400, even when installation fails due to lack of space.
+The purpose of this repo is to enable ZTP-installing Junos on EX2300/EX3400, even when regular ZTP (or manual installation) fails due to lack of space on flash.
 The process requires no input from the operator.
-(I have not automated the final shutdown, as I like to perform a manual sanity check.)
+(Almost, I have not automated the final shutdown, as I like to perform a manual sanity check.)

 The way it is done, is to use the out-of-box ZTP functionality to load a custom *configuration* file *only*.
 (I.e. not a Junos upgrade.)